-- Europe (including the GDR) will be faced, to varying degrees, by a number of elements with a considerable potential for instability, markedly exceeding that for the USSR.
-Longstanding underlying tensions will remain the relative unpopularity of the régimes, nationalism, the attraction of the West.
-Thirty years of Soviet domination have been unable to destroy the individual character of the East European countries and to recast them entirely in the Soviet mold.
-To these tensions have recently been added new factors which are or could be destabilising the declining rôle and appeal of ideology, renewed dissident activity, and slower economic growth.
-Economic difficulties in particular are likely to be a source of considerable concern to East European governments. - 39.
-On the other hand, the governments which will have to deal with these problems are well established régimes with a strong vested interest in retaining power.
+- 37. During the period ahead the governments of Eastern Europe (including the GDR) will be faced, to varying degrees, by a number of elements with a considerable potential for instability, markedly exceeding that for the USSR.
+Long-standing underlying tensions will remain the relative unpopularity of the régimes, nationalism, the attraction of the West.
+Thirty years of Soviet domination have been unable to destroy the individual character of the East European countries and to recast them in the Soviet mold.
+To these tensions have recently been added new factors which are or could be destabilizing the declining rôle and appeal of ideology, renewed dissident activity, and slower economic growth.
+Economic difficulties in particular are likely to be a source of considerable concern to East European governments. - On the other hand, the governments which will have to deal with these problems are well established régimes with a strong vested interest in retaining power.
 They are well practised in the necessary balancing act between accommodating public pressures and satisfying the Soviet Union.
 Apart from their shared ideology with the Soviet leaders, the East European régimes know that they need Moscow's support in order to stay in power (and, in the case of the GDR, to keep the State itself in existence).
-The East European populations for their part are resigned to the fact that the Soviet Union will not tolerate any actions which put into question the cohesion of the Eastern bloc.
+Obviously, they do not want to jeopardize the limited but real improvements in living standards achieved in recent years and at the same time they wish to preserve whatever freedom of manoeuvre the Soviet Union is willing to allow them, on the domestic front or in their dealings with the The East European populations for their part seem to be West. resigned to the fact that the Soviet Union will not tolerate any actions which put into question the cohesion of the Eastern bloc.